Graded strength of comparative illusions is explained by Bayesian inference: Statistical Modeling

 The likelihood $p(s_p | s_i)$ is difficult to approximate using a language model because of its dependence on the intended utterance $s_i$ behind an observed utterance $s_p$, which is neither directly observable nor approximated by the model in any interpretable way.
-Fortunately, this is precisely the distribution that we asked our participants in Experiment 2 to invert when comprehending and correcting CI sentences, and we leverage this fact to approximate the likelihood empirically from the behavioral data in Experiment 2.
-Following \textcite{meylan2023adults}, we let the approximate likelihood $\hat{p}(s_p|s_i)$ be proportional to the exponentiated negative Damerau-Levenshtein edit distance (DLD), thereby enforcing an assumption that major corruptions occur less frequently in the channel than minor corruptions: The free parameter $\beta$ scales the likelihood: as $\beta$ approaches 0, all likelihoods approach 1.
+Fortunately, Experiment 2 provides a distance metric between $s_i$ and $s_p$ that can approximate the likelihood empirically, following \textcite{meylan2023adults}.
+Specifically, the likelihood $\hat{p}(s_p|s_i)$ is assumed to be proportional to the exponentiated negative Damerau-Levenshtein edit distance (DLD), thereby enforcing an assumption that major corruptions occur less frequently in the channel than minor corruptions: The free parameter $\beta$ scales the likelihood: as $\beta$ approaches 0, all likelihoods approach 1.
 Here we do not explore $\beta$ and instead simply set it to 1.

 This definition of $\hat{p}(s_p|s_i)$ has serious limitations.
 It is not properly normalized (normalizing over the infinite set $\mathcal{S}$ is intractable).
 Nor does it discriminate the likelihood of different types of edits in ways that human minds likely do (e.g., based on acoustic, articulatory, morphosyntactic, or semantic similarity), and the exponentiality assumption is motivated by mathematical convenience rather than any cognitive consideration.
-We use it because (1) it has the desirable property of monotonically decreasing the likelihood for more severe distortions, (2) its missing normalizing constant will be absorbed into regression models because the posterior is proportional to the likelihood, (3) it assigns a graded probability to any member of the open set of $s_i, s_p$, and (4) few alternatives exist because instantiating the likelihood term is an outstanding unsolved problem in computational linguistics, requiring in principle a complete working model of noisy-channel language comprehension before it can be computed exactly.
+We use it because (1) it has the desirable property of monotonically decreasing the likelihood for more severe distortions, (2) its missing normalizing constant will be absorbed into regression models due to standardization of independent variables, (3) it assigns a graded probability to any member of the open set of \{$s_i, s_p$\}, and (4) few alternatives exist because instantiating the likelihood term is an outstanding unsolved problem in computational linguistics, requiring in principle a complete working model of noisy-channel language comprehension before it can be computed exactly.

 With these definitions in hand, we can define the approximate posterior directly as: